forester-bt/forester-ros-lab/crawler/README.md

-# Just a demo project of vacuum cleaner.
+# Just a demo project of crawler.
 To see how the system works, there is a learning project.

 ## Description

-Vacuum cleaner.
+Crawler.
 Should traverse the given space.
+Can be a base for amr or vacuum cleaner.

 ### Sensors
  Lidar